moodle/devdocs/general/contentguidelines/02-styleguide/grammar.md

 ### Time and time zones

-- Write 'am' and 'pm' always in lowercase, with a nonbreaking space (&amp;nbsp) before them and with no periods between the letters.
+- Write 'am' and 'pm' always in lowercase, with a non-breaking space (&amp;nbsp) before them and with no periods between the letters.

 > Example: 2:00 pm, not 2:00pm